Polight/lego/README.md

 ## Getting Started in 3 Minutes

 You can just hop in and experiment your first LEGO component.
-[Follow this "Getting Started" guide](https://lego.js.org/v2/getting-started/#quick-start) for installing and writing it. <!-- FIXME: Fix the documentation link -->
+[Follow this "Getting Started" guide](https://lego.js.org/v1/getting-started/#quick-start) for installing and writing it.

-Once you're done with it you can write more components the same way and play with [daily usage guide](https://lego.js.org/v2/usage-web-components/) for passing advanced arguments, writing conditions and loops, dynamic styling, connecting to APIs… <!-- FIXME: Fix the documentation link -->
+Once you're done with it you can write more components the same way and play with [daily usage guide](https://lego.js.org/v1/usage/) for passing advanced arguments, writing conditions and loops, dynamic styling, connecting to APIs…

 ## What Can You **Actually** Do With It?